infoatgodreams/GoDreams-Repository/Volume 1/Roll Ups/Child Safety/Child Safety.md

 • The provision for security to guard the place, should be as per the ICPS standards

+[^6]
+-Have clearly marked areas for sleeping for children and staff -Have adequate number of beds and rotate bed allocation regularly-weekly or fortnightly -Keep light bulks on at night in the dormitory and toilets -Mark secluded spots and ask the children to “keep off” -Child protection committee numbers available on the wall

 ### For victims of trafficking [^7]